-10.5 Has your jurisdiction taken any unilateral action to tax digital activities or to expand the tax base to capture digital presence?
+11.1 Has your jurisdiction taken any unilateral action to tax digital activities or to expand the tax base to capture digital presence?

 Yes.
-Although the UK is keen to agree a reform of the international tax rules on a multilateral basis (see below), the Government enacted legislation in Finance Act 2020 for a revenue-based digital services tax ("DST") from April 2020 as an interim measure.
+Although the UK is keen to agree a reform of the international tax rules on a multilateral basis, the Government enacted legislation in Finance Act 2020 for a revenue-based digital services tax ("DST") from April 2020 as an interim measure.
 The DST is imposed at a rate of 2% on the revenues of search engines, social media platforms and online marketplaces which derive value from UK users.
 Associated online advertising business is also in scope if operated on an online platform that facilitates the placing of online advertising and derives significant benefit from its connection with the social media platform, search engine or online marketplace.

 In order to ease double taxation, the revenues from online marketplaces are reduced to 50% of the revenues from the transaction when the other user in respect of the transaction is normally located in a country that operates a similar tax to the DST.
-HMRC maintains a list of countries with "similar" taxes which includes France, Italy, Malaysia, Spain and Turkey.
+HMRC maintain a list of countries with "similar" taxes which includes France, Italy, Malaysia and Turkey.

-The DST applies to in-scope businesses when the group's worldwide revenues from these digital activities are more than \pounds 500m and more than \pounds 25m of the revenues are derived from UK users.
+The DST applies to in-scope businesses when the group's worldwide revenues from these digital activities are more than £500m and more than £25m of the revenues are derived from UK users.
 If the group's revenues exceed these thresholds, its revenues derived from UK users are taxed at a rate of 2%.
-There is an allowance of \pounds 25m, which means a group's first \pounds 25m of revenues derived from UK users is not subject to DST.
+There is an allowance of £25m, which means a group's first £25m of revenues derived from UK users is not subject to DST.

 Businesses may elect to make an alternative calculation based on UK operating margin.
-This ensures that where a UK activity is loss-making, no DST needs to be paid on revenues attributable to that activity.
+This ensures that where a UK activityis loss-making, no DST needs to be paid on revenues attributable to that activity.

 The legislation contains a requirement that it be reviewed by the Treasury before the end of 2025 and a report laid before Parliament.
 The Government is committed to disapplying the DST once an appropriate international solution is in place.
-From the 8 October 2021 Statement of the OECD/G20 it appears to have been agreed that unilateral measures enacted prior to 8 October 2021, such as the UK's DST, can remain in place until the multilateral convention to implement reform of the international tax rules is in force.
-This is expected to be in 2023 once a critical mass of jurisdictions have ratified it.